wagenadl/ppersist/README.md

 returns the variables as items in a dictionary.

-Both form may be used without restriction with files created by `ppersist.save` or `ppersist.savedict`.
+Both forms may be used without restriction with files created by `ppersist.save` or `ppersist.savedict`.

 Finally, the form